MohandSoluman/github-slideshow/_posts/0000-01-02-MohandSoluman.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our git slide!"
 ---

 Your text
-this the seconed change in file mohand!
+this my awesome slide change in file mohand!